Salted Chocolate Granola bars

 Hang a melting pot over the saucepan so that the bottom of the melting pot does not touch the water.
 You can also use a heatproof bowl placed on top of the saucepan.

-Add the other 2/3 of the chocolate to the melting pot.
+Add the chocolate to the melting pot.
 Stir regularly until the chocolate is completely melted.
 Keep an eye on the temperature: the chocolate should not get hotter than necessary for melting (about 45°C/ 113°F).

 • Lift the frozen block by the parchment paper out of the mold and spread the chocolate.
 It will firm up very quickly on the cold block.